mbrezu/Shovel/ShovelVmSpec.md

  * double precision floating point,
  * boolean and
  * void (with only one value, `null`).

+NOTE: the integers are limited to 60 bits because bounding the CPU/memory usage is more difficult in the presence of unbounded bignums.

 The other types allowed are: